UlysseREGLADE/abcd_rf_fit/readme.md

 ## 0) Why spending time on this problem ?

 Fitting resonators is really the bread and butter of the circuit QED engineer.
-Hence it is absolutely crucial to have fast and reliable routines to perform this task.
+Hence, it is absolutely crucial to have fast and reliable routines to perform this task.

 To the best of my knowledge, there is currently no satisfying method in the literature to efficiently perform the fit of the scattering parameter of a resonator, apart from the one described in [this paper](https://arxiv.org/pdf/1410.3365.pdf) from 2014.
 This method is far from being perfect and has two main flaws: